© 2026 SimplyTrust Software Inc.

 Document your wishes for medical care — resuscitation, life support, pain management.
 Name someone you trust to make decisions if you can't speak for yourself.

-Make sure your healthcare and financial POAs name people who are available, capable, and willing.
+Healthcare and financial POAs need to name people who are available, capable, and willing.
 Update if your original choices no longer make sense.

 Most people will need some form of long-term care.
 How you'll pay for it — insurance, savings, Medicaid planning — affects how you structure your assets now.